adityagarde/DockerSwarmKubernetes/swarm-app-s1/README.md

     - on backend network
     - 1 replica

+#### Note -
-* Commands mentioned in answers.sh are one way to execute the instructions.
+- Commands mentioned in answers.sh are one way to execute the instructions.
-* The same can be achieved using a stack file (voting-app-stack.yml).
+- The same can be achieved using a stack file (voting-app-stack.yml).

-    ```shell
-        docker stack deploy -c voting-app-stack.yml voteapp
+  `docker stack deploy -c voting-app-stack.yml voteapp`
-    ```